 Find out the tricks of the Irish distillery trade from a newcomer to the genre.More info

 A place of Christian pilgrimage & one of Europe's highest sea-facing cliffs.More info

 The Wild Atlantic Way showcases Ireland's most scenic locations, rugged landscapes and picturesque villages.
-Seeing these place in person is a breathtaking experience, and so is looking back at the photos you've taken in years to come.
-Around every corner of the Wild Atlantic Way there is a photo-worthy scene.
+Seeing these places in person is a breathtaking experience, and so is looking back at the photos you've taken in years to come.
+Around every corner of the Wild Atlantic Way, there is a photo-worthy scene.
 Here are just a few examples!

 A limestone plateau covering 250 square kilometres, The Burren takes its name quite aptly from the Gaelic for "rocky land" or "great rock".
 While in one sense very fitting, the name does not do justice to what experts have more justly termed "